-A few days ago I had a chance to pick up a mint yellow Honda CBR954RR FireBlade (yes, the B is capitalised… though it wasn’t from 2004 onward after Baba-san left the project) from a dealer on the Gold Coast.
+A while ago I had a chance to pick up a mint yellow Honda CBR954RR FireBlade (yes, the B is capitalised… though it wasn’t from 2004 onward after Baba-san left the project) from a dealer on the Gold Coast.

-I prevaricated, and may have missed out I think — another guy made a deposit on it though hasn’t collected.
+I prevaricated, and missed out I think — another guy made a deposit on it while I was thinking about it.

 Here it is.
-It is listed for $5,995 with a full service behind it, 35,000 kilometres (about 20K miles) on the odometer, and everything — service history, factory toolkit, and spare key.
+It was listed for A$5995 with a full service history behind it, 35K kilometres (about 20K miles) on the odometer, and everything — spares, factory toolkit, and spare key.

-I’m still looking for a 954 FireBlade — although ideally in red and black livery.
+I’m still looking for a 954 FireBlade — in any color scheme.

 But first a quick word about why the CBR954RR is the best Honda FireBlade.

 In a nutshell, the CBR954RR is the best Honda FireBlade to get because:

 - It’s the lightest.
 With a wet weight (fully fuelled) of only 192kg, the CBR954RR weighs about what a modern day Honda CBR500R weighs!